drewmarsh/osTicket-post-install-configuration/README.md

 4. Repeat these steps until as many Agents as desired have been added

+> [!NOTE]
+> While creating an administrator-level Agents (e.g. System Administrators, Managers), permit them expanded access to the Support department so that they are able to assign tickets to support-level employees

 <img src="/images/add-agents.png" alt="Add Agents">

 <img src="/images/agents-list.png" alt="Agents List">